-The Error prototype object is itself an Error object and has a [[NativeBrand]] internal property whose value is NativeError.
+The Error prototype object is an ordinary object.
+It is not an Error instance and does not have an [[ErrorData] internal data property.

-The value of the [[Prototype]] internal property of the Error prototype object is the standard built-in Object prototype object (15.2.4).
+The value of the [[Prototype]] internal data property of the Error prototype object is the standard built-in Object prototype object (15.2.4).